-Corporate Consumer Internal credit ratings mapped to Credit risk rating S&P's ratings Internal credit ratings Very low AAA to A- Obligors rated in this category have an excellent capacity to meet financial commitments with very low credit risk.
+Corporate Consumer Credit risk rating Internal credit ratings mapped to S&P's ratings Internal credit ratings Very low AAA to A- Obligors rated in this category have an excellent capacity to meet financial commitments with very low credit risk.
 Low BBB+ to BB+ Obligors rated in this category have a good capacity to meet financial commitments with low credit risk.
 Medium BB- to B+ Obligors rated in this category have a fairly acceptable capacity to meet financial commitments with moderate credit risk.
-High B- to CCC Obligors rated in this category have uncertain capacity to meet financial commitments and are subject to high credit risk.
+High Obligors rated in this category have uncertain capacity to meet financial commitments and are subject to high credit risk.